pivotal/docs-tas-adapter/using-k8s-api-to-create-cf-resources.md

 EOF
 ```

-> **Note:** When configuring a `RoleBinding`, it is possible to specify multiple `subjects` for a single binding.
-However, to maintain compatibility with CF CLI it is necessary to maintain a 1:1 ratio between `RoleBindings` and `Users`/`ServiceAccounts`.
+> **Note** When configuring a `RoleBinding`, it is possible to specify multiple
+> `subjects` for a single binding.
+However, to maintain compatibility with CF
+> CLI, you must maintain a 1:1 ratio between `RoleBindings` and
+> `Users`/`ServiceAccounts`.

 #### Granting roles to service accounts

-Application Service Adapter supports granting roles to both users and service accounts.
-To grant a role to a service account, follow the
+Application Service Adapter supports granting roles to both users and service
+accounts.
+To grant a role to a service account, follow the earlier instructions
-instructions above for granting a role to a user, but change the `subjects` field to specify a `ServiceAccount`.
+for granting a role to a user but change the `subjects` field to specify a
+`ServiceAccount`.

-For example, here is how you could assign the `OrgUser` CF role to the service account "my-service-account" in
+For example, here is how to assign the `OrgUser` Cloud Foundry role to the service
-namespace "my-service-account-namespace":
+account my-service-account in the namespace my-service-account-namespace:

 ```sh
 cat <<EOF | kubectl apply -f -